TechnicalPursuit/TIBET/doc/markdown/tibet-init.1.md

 project.
 Many of the TIBET cli commands will fail to run until you have run a `tibet init` command.

-The optional `--link` parameter will use `npm link tibet` to link TIBET into the project rather than attempting to install it via the current npm package.
+The optional `--static` parameter will cause TIBET to make a static copy of the current globally installed version in the project and update the package.json to refer to that version.
+Normally the current running release is simply linked into position via `npm link tibet`.

 ## OPTIONS

-  * `--link` :
+  * `--static` :
-    Necessary when you are working with a copy of TIBET cloned from the public repository.
-For `--link` to work properly you need to have a local TIBET repository and you need to have run `npm link .` in that repository prior to tibet init.
+    Used to lock your project to a specific version of TIBET within the package.json and node_modules locations.

 ## EXAMPLES